dmenager/HEMS/README.md

 Python programs can use HEMS by importing cl4py into their projects.
 See the /examples folder for details.

 ## Install
+HEMS is written in Common Lisp.
+As such, it depends on SBCL in order to execute the program.
+On Unix system, installing SBCL can be done with the package manager, and on Windows, it can be downloaded and installed following this link: https://www.sbcl.org/platform-table.html.
+Note that on Unix-based systems, the package manager might have an older version of SBCL, so it may be advantageous to install the newest version from this link as well.

-We recommend installing HEMS with the quicklisp library manager.
+Once SBCL is installed, we recommend installing HEMS with the quicklisp library manager.
 It can be installed at https://www.quicklisp.org/beta/.
 Once it is installed, run the following commands in the terminal to make HEMS quicklisp installable.
 ```
 $ cd ~/quicklisp/local-projects
 $ git clone https://github.com/dmenager/HEMS.git